IBUNHABIBU/Bootstrap-Project/README.md

 ## your support
 Give a :star: if you liked this project.
 ## Acknowledgments
-Credits goes to
+Credits go to
 - My mentor Tunde Oratade for technical assistance.
-- All Microverse TSEs for their feedback that make me to improve technically.
+- All Microverse TSEs for their feedback that makes me improve technically.
 ## 📝 License
 This project is [MIT](LICENCE) licensed.

 [contributors-shield]: https://img.shields.io/github/contributors/IBUNHABIBU/Bootstrap-Project.svg?style=flat-square
 [contributors-url]: https://github.com/IBUNHABIBU/Bootstrap-Project/graphs/contributors